 Collaboration to Stop the Pain in Burkina Faso

 On 29 January 2019, OPIS launched a crowdfunding campaign to support this collaboration.
-One key objective is to launch a major national conference in the first half of 2019 that will bring together major stakeholders, including members of the government, doctors, other medical practitioners and pharmacists, to address the urgent issue of pain relief and palliative care, and to decide on concrete solutions to remove the obstacles.
+One key objective is to launch a major national conference in 2019 that will bring together major stakeholders, including members of the government, doctors, other medical practitioners and pharmacists, to address the urgent issue of pain relief and palliative care, and to decide on concrete solutions to remove the obstacles.
 The crowdfunding campaign aims to cover the costs of the conference as well as the production of advocacy tools and documents that can help raise awareness and make the case for improved access.
 The conference is currently planned for autumn 2019, while waiting for confirmation and official backing from the health ministry.

 On 13 June 2019, Jonathan Leighton from OPIS and Martin Lankoande from Hospice Burkina attended the congress of the Fédération Francophone Internationale de Soins Palliatifs (FISP, International Francophone Palliative Care Federation) in Paris.
 There they met with many others who are working to improve access to palliative care in Africa and discussed strategy to bring things forward in Burkina Faso.
 Dr. Lankoande was honoured with the FISP prize for "Diffusion de la Culture Palliative 2019" (Dissemination of Palliative Culture 2019).